County of Hanau: The last counts of Hanau

 Friedrich Casimir died childless in 1685.
 His inheritance was divided between his two male nephews, count Philipp Reinhard, who inherited Hanau-Münzenberg and count Johann Reinhard III, who inherited Hanau-Lichtenberg.
 Both were sons of Friedrich Casimir's brother count Johann Reinhard II.
 So the county of Hanau was divided again into two, Hanau-Münzenberg and Hanau-Lichtenberg as it was before 1642.
-But when in 1712 count Philipp Reinhard died count Johann Reinhard III inherited the county of Hanau-Münzenberg and for a last time both counties were united into one county of Hanau.
-With count Johann Reinhard III the last male member of the Hanau family died in 1736.
+But when in 1712 Count Philipp Reinhard died, Count Johann Reinhard III inherited the county of Hanau-Münzenberg and for a last time both counties were united into one county of Hanau.
+Count Johann Reinhard III, the last male member of the Hanau family died in 1736.
 Hanau-Münzenberg and Hanau-Lichtenberg fell to different heirs: Due to the treaty of succession of 1643 Hanau-Münzenberg was inherited by the Landgraviate of Hesse-Kassel, Hanau-Lichtenberg fell to the Landgraviate of Hesse-Darmstadt because Countess Charlotte of Hanau-Lichtenberg, daughter to Johann Reinhard III, was married to the heir of Hesse-Darmstadt, reigning later as landgrave Louis VIII.

 The question of whether the administrative district of Babenhausen was part of Hanau-Münzenberg or Hanau-Lichtenberg nearly lead to war between the two Landgraviates in 1736; an extensive legal suit began at the Imperial Chamber Court, one of the two highest courts of the Holy Roman Empire.
 The suit ended with a compromise to partition Babenhausen equally between them.
 However, it took until 1771 to realize this.